terjirapat/MADT8101-Customer-Analytics/Workshop 6 - Voice of Customer/README.md

 As most of the reviews are positive about the food and deliciousness. and a small number of reviews Therefore, no differences between the groups could be found.

+The same keyword in the three groups is 'อาหาร', 'อร่อย'

 Obtained an understanding that customers have a positive opinion of the food.

 ##  Document clustering